 Your clinical skills and resourcefulness will be put to the test while you work in locations where the health care infrastructure may have completely fallen apart, or while you work to diagnose and treat medical conditions not found in Australia and New Zealand.
 Your managerial and administration skills will be called upon as you supervise large teams of local staff and manage busy emergency departments.
 You will not be facing these challenges alone - Médecins Sans Frontières provides expert technical support including extensive guidelines and protocols.

-Candidates being considered for the position of “ER Doctor” must fulfill ONE criteria from Category A, and ALL criteria in Category B.
+Candidates being considered for the position of “ER Doctor” must fulfill the following requirements:

 - Compliance with Essential Criteria for all potential Field Workers

-- Clinical experience in areas such as Paediatrics, Anaesthetics, Critical Care, Obstetrics, or Minor Surgery
+- Clinical experience in areas such as Paediatrics, Anaesthetics, Critical Care, Obstetrics/Gynaecology, Minor Surgery

 The Australasian College for Emergency Medicine may accredit time in the field, in specific situations and under certain conditions/criteria.
 Please contact ACEM for more information.